 Wind Spirit Dining

-Major kudos for the ship's 24-hour room service.
-There's a daytime menu (noon - 9 p.m.) featuring burgers and steak sandwiches and "light and healthy entrees."
-At meal times you can also order from the Veranda or Restaurant menus.
-The 24-hour menu, available anytime, has consomme, fruit plate, tortilla chips, club sandwich, cheese tray and smoked salmon bagels along with assorted desserts.
-Nice touch: you can order a basket of freshly-popped Orville Redenbacher popcorn to go with your in-room flicks.
+The 24-hour menu, available anytime, has soup, a fruit plate, tortilla chips, club sandwich, cheese tray and smoked salmon bagels, along with assorted desserts.
+Nice touch: You can order a basket of freshly popped popcorn to go with your in-room flicks.